Shravan-Sulikeri/sound-swipe-app/server/README.md

 This is the backend server for the SoundSwipe application, which provides music recommendations using Spotify and Deezer APIs, enhanced with LLM-powered recommendations.

+**IMPORTANT NOTE:** The server is now backed within flask, no more node.

 ## Features

 - Spotify playlist integration